 One study found that regular intake of citrus fruits can reduce the risk of stroke by up to 19%.

-Soak limes in warm water (5 minutes) before squeezing.
+Soak the limes in warm water (5 minutes) before squeezing them.

 Scrape off the skin before cutting/peeling the fruit.

-You can keep them in the refrigerator for a maximum of 3-4 weeks.
+You can keep them in the fridge for a maximum of 3-4 weeks.